ENSF-607-608-Group-15/trip_planner_ENSF_607_608_Group_15_testing/README.md

 ## Why is this a good framework?
-- BDD uses gherkin syntax so our tests are written in a language very similar to plain english, which means our tests are self documented and directly translate to user requirements
+- BDD uses gherkin syntax so our tests are written in a language very similar to plain English, which means our tests are self documented and directly translate to user requirements
 - Behave allows us to use `context` to specify flexible objects / properties defined in runtime per session (scenario), which allows tests to run in parallel
 - Selenium allows us to test in different browsers and platforms to ensure our app is reliable
 - POM allows us to keep loose coupling and high cohesion